jcbob/ios_habit_tracker/README.md

         for.

-- [ ] add a posibility to group habits into sections using Form()?
+- [ ] add a posibility to group habits into sections using (Form()?)
-- [ ] make the listed habits using ScrollView{} for more customization and what not
+- [ ] make the listed habits using ScrollView{} for more customization
 - [ ] add graphs to see habit progress
 - [ ] add calendar functionality to see how many habits were done on a certain day of the week/month/year
 - [ ] add a streak property to help "keep up the good work..."
-- [ ] use the SF Symbols library rather than the one you used
+- [ ] use the SF Symbols library rather than the current one

 ### Stuff to do:
 - [x] implement list re-ordering into habit manager view only